workadventure/workadventure/docs/dev/adminAPI.md

 - `/api/room/access`<br>
   _On the sequence diagram this is the call n°6._<br>
   This end point returns the member's information if he can access this room.<br>
-  In case of success, this endpoint returns a `FetchMemberDataByUuidResponse` object.
+  In case of success, this endpoint returns a `FetchMemberDataByAuthTokenResponse` object.
 - `/api/woka/list`<br>
   _On the sequence diagram this is the call n°10._<br>
   This end point returns a list of all the woka from the world specified.<br>